Bengejd/NOLS/.github/NOLS-EXAMPLE.md

 }
 ```

-Now as you can see -  NOLS leaves behind comments in the converted CSS.
+#### What's with the comments?

-This is because NOLS also has the ability to revert changes it makes - through the use of these comments.
+You probably noticed that NOLS inserted some comments into the above CSS.
+This is because NOLS has the ability to revert conversions it has made previously, through the use of these comments.
+If you want to revert changes made by NOLS, all you have to do is select the the **`Revert`** mode when you run **`nols`**, and nols will revert those conversions to their original values.
-So if something goes wrong with a conversion, god forbid - running nols under the `revert` mode, will cause all changes that NOLS has made, to be reverted to their original values.

-If you wanted to get rid of these comments, you can run NOLS under the `clean` mode, and all comments that NOLS made will be removed.
+If you wanted to get rid of these commends, you can run NOLS under the **Clean** mode, and all comments left behind by NOLS will be removed.

-Please note though, this also makes it so that you can no longer revert previous changes made by nols.
-So use this after you've checked your project.
+Please note though, that this also makes it impossible to revert previous changes by NOLS down the line.
+So only use this mode after you've checked that your project.

+#### How does NOLS do all of this?

+NOLS will ask you a few questions:

+1. Your entry folder - the folder you'd like NOLS to start in.
+2. Your device dimensions - The device view-height and view-width you're developing in.

+Afterwards, NOLS reads through every stylesheet that is inside that entry folder, and it's sub-folders.
+When it gets to a [supported attribute](https://github.com/Bengejd/NOLS#supported-attributes), it determines the proper calculation to make.

+To actually make the calculation, NOLS uses the following formula:

+`(attribute_value_in_pixels * 100) / viewport_value`.
+With the viewport_value being either view-height or view-width, depending on the attribute type.

+#### Thanks for reading!

 I hope this makes NOLS make a little bit more sense!
 If you have any additional questions, not answered here or in the Readme, please feel free to open an issue about it!